dappnode/mev-sp-oracle/README.md

 $ sudo openssl rand -hex 32 > jwtsecret
 $ chmod 777 teku
 ```

-Goerli deposit contract is `0xff50ed3d0ec03aC01D4C79aAd74928BFF48a7b2b` but some validators were predeposited, so not all of the will be indexes and most likely doesn't have a deposit address observable onchain.

 Store in `.env` so that it's picked up by `docker-compose`